1997 Lincoln Continental Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1997 Lincoln Continental
+A guide to repairs, service, and maintenance costs for your 1997 Lincoln Continental

 Sagging suspension can be a result of air suspension struts and/or drier leaking air.
 These type of air leaks can lead to failure of the air suspension compressor.

 In high dust areas, problems with the EGR system are common.
 The filter for the EGR solenoid may plug and cause the EGR to activate when it should not; this can cause the engine to stall.
 The dirty filter should be replaced to correct this concern.

 A vacuum leak from the PCV grommet vacuum leak can cause the Check Engine Light to illuminate.
 The molded rubber hose connections may crack and collapse, causing the vehicle to run roughly.
 A damaged PCV hose will require replacement.

 1997 Lincoln Continental QuestionsBank 1 system lean dtc code wont go away.
 I have new spark plugs new plug wires (1 answer)

 I have new vaccum hoses exhaust tight.
 Once a day out of nowhere idles rough on start up no telln when it will happen.
 P0171 code keeps coming back